cuplsensor/cuplcodec/docs/specification/features.rst

 Circular Buffer
 ~~~~~~~~~~~~~~~~~

-.. feat:: Adjustable circular buffer length.
+.. feat:: Adjustable buffer length.
    :id: CODEC_FEAT_23
    :status: complete
    :links: CODEC_SPEC_12

    The length of the circular buffer can be adjusted.
-This has to be done with a compiler parameter,
+This is done with a compiler parameter,
-   because due to :need:`CODEC_FEAT_8`.
+   to meet :need:`CODEC_FEAT_8`.

 .. feat:: MD5
    :id: CODEC_FEAT_24